stacksimplify/docker-fundamentals/01-helloworld-rest-api/README.md

 ## Step-1: Pre-requsites - Create Simple SpringBoot HelloWorld REST API
 - Create a simple Helloworld rest api
-- In our case, we will downloas this from our course artifacts.
+- In our case, we will downloas this from our course artifacts during project setup.
 - Run locally and test
     - Access Helloworld REST API
     - http://localhost:8080/hello